Electrical Explosion - Arc Flash Blast

 Electrical Explosion Occurrance

-Each and every day in North America, between five and 10 electrical explosions occur in commercial, industrial and institutional electrical equipment and machinery.
-Any electical worker who is exposed to such electrical explosions is at significant risk for serious injury or even death.
+Each and every day in North America, between five and 10 electrical explosions occur in commercial, industrial and institutional electrical system equipment and machinery.
+Any electrical worker who is exposed to such electrical explosions is at significant risk for serious injury or even death.

-Arc flash, or electrical explosion, is described by the National Fire Protection Association as “a dangerous condition associated with the release of energy caused by an electric arc.”
-A sufficient reduction of the electrical insulation or the isolation distance between two energized components is the primary cause of an electrical explosion.
+Arc flash, or explosion, is described by the National Fire Protection Association as “a dangerous condition associated with the release of energy caused by an electric arc.”
+A sufficient reduction of the insulation or the isolation distance between two energized components is the primary cause of an explosion.

-Serious damage to equipment is a likely outcome in an electrical explosion.
-Sometimes affected equipment is so badly damaged that replacement is the only option.
+Serious damage to equipment is a likely outcome in an explosion.
+Sometimes, affected equipment such as a phase to phase circuit breaker is so badly damaged that replacement is the only option.
 And, of course, the human body is equally capable of being destroyed or irreversibly damaged, with no replacement option.

 Components of Electrical Explosions